mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 104

 ```
 not to order any more.
-Others, however, had taken note of the vessel’s
+Others, however, had taken note of the vessel's
 power and survivability.
 Orders started coming in from several private
 concerns, particularly other megacorporations, looking for an escort
 vessel.
 Several dozen were built and examples can be found throughout